MUFFIN: Curating Multi-Faceted Instructions for Improving Instruction-Following

 \paragraph{Ablation study to answer $\mathcal{Q}_1$.} We fix the data size to 11.5k (because this is the maximum size of rematching instructions; it leads to a fair comparison) and use the combinations of different instruction collecting methods to train the T5-3B.
 Following \citet{honovich2022unnatural}, we report the performances on the validation set of \SuperNI~instead of the test set, to avoid cherry-picking.
 As shown in Table~\ref{tab:ablation}, each technical module contributes to overall generalization abilities.
 Specifically, rematched instructions seem to perform better on classification tasks, while brainstormed instructions demonstrate higher generation performance.
 Though instruction rematching can gather high-quality instructions written by humans, there is still noise in rematching, and it potentially suffers from imbalanced task categories (e.g., some common tasks are frequently matched with more inputs).
 Brainstormed instructions are easier to collect, but they are in short supply for classification tasks.
 Notably, the proposed classification expansion significantly improves LLMs' generalization on unseen classification tasks while maintaining strong performance on generation tasks.

 \paragraph{Resolving the task leaking concern in $\mathcal{Q}_2$.} It is possible for LLMs to generate the tasks leaking the evaluation benchmarks, violating the zero-shot setting.
 Therefore, we randomly sample 200 task instructions from each benchmark and use \textit{Sentence Transformers}~\citep{reimers2019sentence}\footnote{\url{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2/tree/main}} to convert all the training instructions and the sampled test instructions into embeddings.
 We report the average cosine similarity between each training dataset and evaluation benchmark in Figure~\ref{fig:task_similarity}.
+We also follow the previous works ~\citep{yin2023dynosaur} using ChatGPT to estimate the task overlap in Table Renze.
 First, we can find that all the \TagScaleInput~datasets, namely \SuperNI, \Dynosaur~and~\Unnatural, show relatively high instruction semantic similarities with SuperNI-Test~(\TagScaleInput~as well).
 Meanwhile, though there are rematched instructions sourced from \SuperNI~in our \OurDataName, \OurDataName~still maintain a relatively low similarity with SuperNI-Test, owing to the diverse task distribution as discussed in \cref{sec:data_analysis}.
 In a word, our \OurDataName~demonstrates relatively low instruction similarities across all four benchmarks, proving the validity of our previous zero-shot instruction-following superiority.

 \paragraph{Scaling data size to answer $\mathcal{Q}_3$.}